-If you spot a black bear playing in a ravine in Yellowstone or a blue-footed booby performing a mating dance on a secluded beach in the Galapagos Islands, thank your lucky stars and enjoy the moment—soak it in, not everyone gets to experience this!
+If you spot a black bear playing in a ravine on your Yellowstone Vacation or a blue-footed booby performing a mating dance on a secluded beach in the Galapagos Islands, thank your lucky stars and enjoy the moment—soak it in, not everyone gets to experience this!

 Wildlife sightseeing is a trend booming across the world.
 Most of us go on an adventure with a checklist of wildlife we want to see: black bear, bison, and moose in Yellowstone or whales and sea lions off the coast of Alaska.
 Or perhaps some exotic animals: lions and giraffes in Namibia or tigers in India.